-- 1. If the body MIME entity is a single "text/plain", copy its content to the value of the PidTagBody property ([MS-OXCMSG] section 2.2.1.48.1). - If the body MIME entity is a single "text/HTML", copy its content to the value of the PidTagHtml property (MS-OXCMSG section 2.2.1.48.9). - 3.
-If the body MIME entity is a single "text/enriched", convert its content to HTML and copy the result to the value of the PidTagHtml property. - 4.
+- 1. If the body MIME entity is a single "text/plain", copy its content to the value of the PidTagBody property ([MS-OXCMSG] section 2.2.1.48.1). - 2.
+If the body MIME entity is a single "text/HTML", copy its content to the value of the PidTagHtml property ([MS-OXCMSG] section 2.2.1.48.9). - 3.
+If the body MIME entity is a single "text/enriched", convert its content to HTML and copy the result to the value of the PidTagHtml property.
+The format of the "text/enriched" MIME type is specified in [MSFT-RTF], [MS-OXRTFEX], and [MS-OXRTFCP]. - 4.
 If the body MIME entity is a single "text/calendar", parse the iCalendar document and copy the value of the DESCRIPTION property to the PidTagBody property.
 If the DESCRIPTION property is missing, MIME readers can use the value of the COMMENT property instead.
 For details, see [MS-OXCICAL].